bloggerpack/bloggerpack/src/_docs/css-base.md

 <!--
-@@@title:Reboot@@@
+@@@title:Base@@@
 @@@section:CSS@@@
 -->

-# Reboot
+# Base CSS

-Reboot providing many HTML elements with somewhat opinionated styles using only element selectors to provide an elegant, consistent, and simple baseline to build upon.
+Base CSS builds upon Normalize and Bootstrap Reboot, providing many HTML elements with somewhat opinionated styles using only element selectors to provide an elegant, consistent, and simple baseline to build upon.
 Additional styling is done only with classes.
 For example, we reboot some `<table>` styles for a simpler baseline and later provide `.table`, `.table-bordered`, and more.

+Here are our guidelines and reasons for choosing what to override in base CSS:

+- Update some browser default values to use `rem`s instead of `em`s for scalable component spacing.
+- Avoid `margin-top`.
+Vertical margins can collapse, yielding unexpected results.
+More importantly though, a single direction of `margin` is a simpler mental model.
+- For easier scaling across device sizes, block elements should use `rem`s for `margin`s.
+- Keep declarations of `font`-related properties to a minimum, using `inherit` whenever possible.

-## Normalize.css
+## Document and body

-For improved cross-browser rendering, we use [Normalize.css](https://necolas.github.io/normalize.css).

-> Normalize.css makes browsers render all elements more consistently and in line with modern standards.
-It precisely targets only the styles that need normalizing.
+The `<html>` and `<body>` elements are updated to provide better page-wide defaults.
+More specifically:

+- The `box-sizing` is globally set on every element—including `*::before` and `*::after`, to `border-box`.
+This ensures that the declared width of element is never exceeded due to padding or border.
+  - No base `font-size` is declared on the `<html>`, but `16px` is assumed (the browser default). `font-size: 1rem` is applied on the `<body>` for easy responsive type-scaling via media queries while respecting user preferences and ensuring a more accessible approach.
+- The `<body>` also sets a global `font-family`, `line-height`, and `text-align`.
+This is inherited later by some form elements to prevent font inconsistencies.
+- For safety, the `<body>` has a declared `background-color`, defaulting to `#fff`.

 ## Headings and paragraphs